codedeviate/inmemcache/README.md

 If a namespace is given then the function will return the number of elements stored in that namespace otherwise it will return the total amount of elements.

-### memoryUsage(namespace?: string): number
-***EXPERIMENTAL FUNCTION***

-This function will return an approximation if the memory used to store this data.

-But since data can be stored in different formats this function may return a faulty value.

-Do not use this in production.

 ### has(namespace: string, key: string): boolean
 Returns true if the key in the namespace is set.
 Otherwise it will return false.